AzzaiterasFiesteras/Future-Engineers-2026/README.md

 To properly carry out this project, this robot has been previously designed according to some specific rules and conditions.
 We had complete freedom to use any material, such as plastic, wood or even Lego pieces.
 However, we had an limitation in the robot´s size.
 The robot can not exceed 30cm x 30cm.
 We adapted its design in all these conditions, with special care in the front steering gear, since it was not allow to make turns with the independent motors´control as they had to be conected in the same pin.
 This force us to design a front steering gear with a servomotor.
 [For more information click here](Condiciones_Previas/Condiciones_Previas.md)

 ## Materials and hardware - software relation
-1. 3D printed chassis and pins.
+1. 3D printed chassis and pins: allows the placement of all the components with the enough space for the front steering gear not to interference with the rest of the components.
-2. Arduino Uno board
+2. Arduino Uno board: controls all the robot´s components, such as the motors, the servomotor or the sensors.
+These are connected to the Arduino board
-3. MG996R servo motor.
+3. MG996R servo motor:  main responsible for the front steering gear.
+This is controlled by a servos library in the Arduino Ide program.
-4. TT model motor with 1:40 speed reduction.
+4. TT model motor with 1:40 speed reduction: provide robot movement.
+These are connected to the L298N motor driver shield for control.
-5. Wheels with a diameter of [cm].
+5. Wheels with a diameter of [cm]: connected to the rear motors for their control.
-6. Three HC-SR04 ultrasonic sensors for measuring distances.
+6. Three HC-SR04 ultrasonic sensors for measuring distances: must measure and calculate the distance between the walls and the obstacles.
-7. Electronic wiring: breadboard, male-to-male jumper wires, female-to-male jumper wires, and L298N shield for motor control.
+7. Electronic wiring: breadboard, male-to-male jumper wires, female-to-male jumper wires, and L298N shield for motor control: wires, protoboard and motor driver shield.
+Allows the comunication between the Arduino board and the rest of the components.
-8. Power supply: two 3.7V 9900mAh 18650 batteries connected in series within their battery holder.
+8. Power supply: two 3.7V 9900mAh 18650 batteries connected in series within their battery holder that provide enough energy for the correct running of the robot.
-9. BNO055 gyroscope.
+10. BNO055 gyroscope: allows the robot to make turns much more precisely by setting itself to specific degrees at the program.
-10. Front wheel mechanism.
+11. Front wheel mechanism: made by 3D printed pieces that hold the mechanism for the robot to make turns correctly.
 [For more information click here](Condiciones_Previas/Materiales_acabado.md)

 ## Mechanics